AyeshaAbid892/js-fundamentals-assignment/README.md

 ---

-### ⑤ Return Values — What If No return Statement?
+## ⑤ Return Values — What If No return Statement?

+>If you do not write a `return` statement, or if you write `return` with nothing after it, the function will implicitly return `undefined`.

 ```javascript
 function withReturn(a, b) {